trannammai/trannammai.github.io/index.md

 ### Contact

-If you are searching for a junior position in data science, especially in the domain marketing, with these aboved mentioned skills, then I would be the right candidate for it.
+If you are searching for a junior position in data science, especially in the domain marketing, with these aboved mentioned skills, then I would be the right candidate for it and will be available for the job by the beginning of December 2020.
 Please contact me at: <br/>
 Email: tnmai0709@gmail.com <br/>
 Twitter: @trannammai<br/>
 Mobile: 0616442551<br/>